 To receive course credit for their research, students register for an Independent Study course with a faculty mentor.

-- Once you have found a mentor, have agreed on a project and logistics as described above, fill out this
+- Once you have found a mentor, have agreed on a project and logistics as described above, fill out this form.

 - For Research Independent Study, the application also includes the implication of the research findings.

 - Have the form approved and signed by your mentor.

 - Submit to the DUS for departmental approval.

 - Your mentor will provide you with a permission number to register in the course.